jeremenichelli/personal-site/posts/2015-05-05-using-gulp.md

 excerpt: How to quickly start improving your project tasks with this package.
 ---

 To be honest I don't have a lot of experience with Grunt or other task runners.
-The main reason is that when this automation fever started more than a year ago in the front end community, <a href="https://www.gulpjs.com" target="_blank">Gulp</a> was my first attemp at it and it was so simple that I've never needed or wanted to try anything else.
+The main reason is that when this automation fever started more than a year ago in the front end community, [Gulp](//www.gulpjs.com) was my first attempt at it and it was so simple that I've never needed or wanted to try anything else.

 In a couple of minutes I was creating tasks, automating processes and making my code better.